oyekanmiayo/dsa-all-langs/list/README.md

 4. **`get(n)`**
     ```
     Pseudocode:
-    * Check if index exists, if it doesn't, throws IndexOutOfBoundException
+    * Check if index exists, if it doesn't, throws Exception
     * Return element at index **n**
     ```
     **Time Complexity** : time to retrieve item from an index